- JPEG files are commonly used all over the world and it can feel very frustrating when you have pictures taken and unable to open them.

-Step 3: Update Photos App
+3. Update Photos App

-- To be sure, head to Microsoft Store.
+- Head to Microsoft Store.

 - Locate the Photos app and see if there is an update available for the app.

-Step 4: Set Photos app as default if it isn’t already
+4. Set Photos app as default

 - Select Photos from the list of App shown.

 - Click on OK and then Apply and

-- Click on Start > Settings > Update & Security.
+- Next, click on Update & Security.

 - Under the For developers section, select Developer mode.

 This should help solve the Package could not be registered error message for good.
 If you have other suggestions or recommendations, let us know in the comments section below.

 Editor’s Note: This post was originally published in December 2018 and has been since revamped and updated in August 2020 for freshness, accuracy, and comprehensiveness.